puuro/osm-tiles-easy/README.md

 AAAND YOU ARE GENERATING TILES!
 The tiles in this example are in /home/ubuntu/mapnik-stylesheets/mapnik-stylesheets/tiles folder.

-	6. Install Apache server and make a simple page to display your tiles
+Step 6.
+Install Apache server and make a simple page to display your tiles

 sudo apt-get install apache2